Opinion | Black Americans should face lower age cutoffs to qualify for a vaccine

 Public health researcher Arline Geronimus refers to the physiologic effect of these persistent social and environmental stressors as “weathering,” building on the John Henryism concept from James.
 In other words, repeated experiences of discrimination and cumulative exposure to socioeconomic disadvantage have a wear-and-tear effect on the body.

-Weathering is associated with accelerated aging of the body and is thought to be one of the reasons why Black Americans develop certain chronic medical conditions at much younger ages than their White counterparts.
-Studies have also found that the average Black American, compared to their White peers, has a much higher “allostatic load,” which is a measurement for lifelong cumulative stress on the body.
+Weathering is associated with accelerated aging of the body and is thought to be one of the reasons that Black Americans develop certain chronic medical conditions at much younger ages than their White counterparts.
+Studies have also found that the average Black American, compared with their White peers, has a much higher “allostatic load,” which is a measurement for lifelong cumulative stress on the body.

-Using data from National Health and Nutrition Examination Survey collected from 1999 to 2002, Geronimus found that when measuring the allostatic load of Americans, the score “for Black Americans was roughly comparable to that for Whites who were 10 years older.”
+Using data from a National Health and Nutrition Examination Survey collected from 1999 to 2002, Geronimus found that when measuring the allostatic load of Americans, the score “for Black Americans was roughly comparable to that for Whites who were 10 years older.”
 These social and economic stressors associated with structural racism seem to contribute to differences in cardiovascular and diabetes-related mortality between Black and White Americans, which is notable given that high blood pressure and diabetes are known to lead to worse covid-19 outcomes.

 Uché Blackstock and Oni Blackstock: White Americans are being vaccinated at higher rates than Black Americans.
 Such inequity cannot stand.

 It only makes sense for vaccine allocation to acknowledge these health inequities.
-Other countries have approached such inequity head on.
-Australia has adjusted its age cutoffs such that Indigenous Australians age 55 and older were prioritized for phase 1b of the country’s rollout, along with non-Indigenous Australians age 70 and older.
+Other countries have approached such inequity head-on.
+Australia has adjusted its age cutoffs such that Indigenous Australians age 55 and older were prioritized for Phase 1b of the country’s rollout, along with non-Indigenous Australians age 70 and older.
 Canada’s National Advisory Committee on Immunization looked at factors such as “belonging to a racialized population” and explicitly recommended that provinces and territories prioritize Indigenous communities in the first phase of the rollout.
 As a result, the country is seeing higher vaccination rates in Indigenous communities as compared with the general population.

 With Black Americans representing only 5 percent of Americans vaccinated so far, yet representing 13 percent of the population and 15 percent of covid-19 deaths, bold action must be taken to ensure that they are not further left out of the vaccine rollout.
 While much focus has been on vaccine hesitancy as a cause of racial inequities in coronavirus vaccine uptake, access to the vaccine has been a key barrier for Black communities.